Why should you think about changing course towards a product-led growth strategy?

 Suppose you want to open your TOFU as much as possible and reduce costs from a sales workforce standpoint.
 In that case, freemium is the way to go, especially if you have a product like Calendly or Slack that generates more value with more people using it.

-But if you want to create a sense of urgency to purchase and focus on maximizing paid conversions and activation rates, a free trial is the best option.
+But a free trial is the best option if you want to create a sense of urgency to purchase and focus on maximizing paid conversions and activation rates.

 PLG is not no touch sales